AhmedBella/AhmedBella/README.md

 - 👋 Hi, I’m @AhmedBella
 - 👀 I’m interested in hardware and software.
-- ⚙️ I'm currently working on a long-range UAV
+- ⚙️ I'm currently working on World Dataset Library
-- 🌱 I’m currently learning flight mechanics and Computer Science
+- 🌱 I’m currently learning react (again...)
 - 📫 You can reach me at ducahmed@icloud.com